German president resigns in setback for Merkel

 "He would be able to restore confidence in this office," Kubicki said, stressing the importance of securing a broad majority in the Assembly, in which Merkel's coalition parties hold a razor-thin majority.

-Other potential candidates include Defence Minister Thomas de Maiziere, Labour Minister Ursula von der Leyen, Bundestag President Norbert Lammert and possibly Finance Minister Wolfgang Schaeuble, though shifting him to Bellevue palace would leave a gaping hole in Merkel's cabinet in the midst of the euro zone sovereign debt crisis.
+Other potential candidates include Defense Minister Thomas de Maiziere, Labor Minister Ursula von der Leyen, Bundestag President Norbert Lammert and possibly Finance Minister Wolfgang Schaeuble, though shifting him to Bellevue palace would leave a gaping hole in Merkel's cabinet in the midst of the euro zone sovereign debt crisis.

-Merkel has been criticised in the past for what has often looked like a concerted policy of sidelining capable figures in her party who she sees as potential rivals.
+Merkel has been criticized in the past for what has often looked like a concerted policy of sidelining capable figures in her party who she sees as potential rivals.

 The moves have left Merkel as the undisputed leader of the CDU, but some conservatives worry that the party has now become overly dependent on her and lost its identity and traditional values.